antrea-io/antrea/docs/node-port-local.md

 ## Usage

-In addition to enabling the NodePortLocal feature gate (if needed), you need to ensure that the `nodePortLocal.enable` flag is set so true in the Antrea Agent configuration.
+In addition to enabling the NodePortLocal feature gate (if needed), you need to ensure that the `nodePortLocal.enable` flag is set to true in the Antrea Agent configuration.
 The `nodePortLocal.portRange` parameter can also be set to change the range from which Node ports will be allocated.
 Otherwise, the default range of `61000-62000` will be used by default.
 When using the NodePortLocal feature,